grupo-avispa/wasp_dsr_planner/README.md

 ## Condition Nodes
  * `can_track_person`: Checks if the agent can track a person.
+ * `check_keyword`: Checks if a word match with the keyword decided.
  * `is_button_pushed`: Checks if a button is pushed.
  * `is_navigating`: Checks if the agent is currently navigating.
  * `person_found`: Checks if a person has been found.